 If the current directory contains Texinfo source, you must declare it with the TEXINFOS primary.
 Generally Texinfo files are converted into info, and thus the info_TEXINFOS variable is most commonly used here.
-Any Texinfo source file must end in the .texi, .txi, or .texinfo extension.
-We recommend .texi for new manuals.
+Any Texinfo source file should have the .texi extension.
+Automake also accepts .txi or .texinfo extensions, but their use is discouraged now, and will elicit runtime warnings.